yangmengxi/folderMaker/README.md

 # folderMaker
 This utilitary creates a folder with the same name of the file dragged on it.

 I'm a noob of Github.
-This is my first commit essay.
+This is my hello world commit essay.